-- A. Member whose animals get sick during the fair must get the veterinarian to evaluate at their animal before getting permission from the Department Superintendent and Junior Fair Coordinator to leave and must notify the Horse Committee President for horses. - B. College and school members must get permission from the Senior Fairboard Representative of the Department and Junior Fair Coordinator to leave and must notify the President of horses. - C. Any exhibitor who leaves early without approval will not be eligible to show the following year.

-13. Entries for the Jr. Fair Equine Show must be made online by August 1st.
+- A. Member whose animals get sick during the fair must get the veterinarian to evaluate at their animal before getting permission from the Department Superintendent and Junior Fair Coordinator to leave and must notify the Horse Committee President for horses. - B. College and school members must get permission from the Senior Fairboard Representative of the Department and Junior Fair Coordinator to leave and must notify the President of horses. - C. Any exhibitor who leaves early without approval will not be eligible to show the following year. - 13.
+Entries for the Jr. Fair Equine Show must be made online by August 1st.
 No changes after August 1st only scratches.
-See Junior Fair General Rules.

-- 14. If an exhibitor's equine dies or sustains a serious injury prohibiting the equine from being shown, as determined by a licensed veterinarian and stated in a written letter, they can choose to show another horse at the fair, if: - a.
+See Junior Fair General Rules. - 14.
+If an exhibitor's equine dies or sustains a serious injury prohibiting the equine from being shown, as determined by a licensed veterinarian and stated in a written letter, they can choose to show another horse at the fair, if: - a.
 If the exhibitor only has one project entered in the Junior Fair Shows, they can use any horse that has been ID'd by the exhibitor by June 1st. - b.
 If the exhibitor has two projects entered in the Junior Fair Shows and something happened to one project, they cannot show any additional horses at the fair. - c.
 If the exhibitor is eligible to make a change of project and the new project does not fit the original classes, the exhibitor will be allowed to change classes to fit the new project entered. - 15.
-SEI approved helmets are required to be worn by any exhibitor and to be provided by the exhibitor. - 16.
+Exhibitors are required to wear properly fitted SEI-approved helmets while riding.
+It is the responsibility of each exhibitor to provide their own helmet. - 16.
 Veterinarian certificate is required to be on file with the President for any Prescription medication administered during the fair.
 Certificate will be kept on file at the Jr. Fair office. - 17.
 If you are not at the gate when your class enters the ring, the gate will be closed.
 All tack changes need to be done in make-up arena, if possible.
 There is a four (4) minute tack change limit. - 18.
 Showman of Showmen Class ...
 Only Grand Champions of each division are eligible to participate in the Showman of Showmen Class.
-In the event the Grand Champion does not wish to participate, the Reserve Champion is eligible to show.
+In the event the Grand Champion does not wish to participate, the Reserve Champion is NOT eligible to show.
 The winner of the Showman of Showmen Class may participate in the County Showman of Showmen Competition.
-In the event the winner of the Showman of Showmen Class is ineligible to participate in county competition, the next eligible placing will participate. - 19.
-Contest championship will be determined by the fastest time of the top 3 horse and rider combination from each division, Juniors (9-13) and Seniors (14-18).
+In the event the winner of the Showman of Showmen Class is ineligible to participate in county competition, the next eligible placing will participate.

+19. Contest championship will be determined by the fastest time of the top 3 horse and rider combination from each division, Juniors (9-13) and Seniors (14-18).
 This is only for the 4 state qualifying classes.

-EOUINE SKILLATHON
+EQUINE SKILLATHON